theroonguy/schedule-builder/README.md

-# umd-schedule-builder
+# UMD Schedule Builder and Visualizer
- Schedule builder and visualizer for UMD
+Schedule builder and visualizer specifically for UMD courses that considers sleep hours, professor preferences, extracurricular activities, and more.